salesforce/codeceptjs-bdd/README.md

 * Launch HTML report
 * Co-locate the E2E framework to your repository

-To get started, follow the instructions on [Codeceptjs-Cucumber README](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/README.md)
+To get started, follow the instructions on [codeceptjs-cucumber](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/README.md)

 ### Co-locate CodeceptJS-Cucumber E2E Framework to your existing project